redenvelope2000/libretro_fbalpha-rotary_button/README.md

 ## Emulating consoles

-You can emulate consoles (with specific romsets, dats are also in the [dats](dats/) directory) by prefixing the name of the roms with `XXX_` and removing the `zip|7z` extension, or using the `--subsystem XXX` argument in the command line, here is the list of available prefix :
+You can emulate consoles (with specific romsets, dats are also in the [dats](dats/) directory) by prefixing the name of the roms with `XXX_` and removing the `zip|7z` extension, or using the `--subsystem XXX` argument in the command line, here is the list of available prefixes :
 * CBS ColecoVision : `cv`
 * MSX 1 : `msx`
 * Nec PC-Engine : `pce`